 Emphasis on awarding a given proposal is placed overwhelmingly upon 1) scientific rigor (sampling effort, methodology, statistical power, etc. 2) cost-effectiveness, and 3) how well it addresses a stated conservation need.
 Given the broad realm of possibilities for eligible projects, and in light of the fact that Section 6 funding is normally quite limited, we strongly encourage you to seek guidance from biologists at TPWD (512-389-8111) and USFWS (512-490-0057) while developing your proposal.

 Approximate proposal review timeline (months following RFP) -

-- December: TPWD receives and distributes for internal TPWD review all eligible proposals.
+- November: TPWD receives and distributes for internal TPWD review all eligible proposals.
 This same set of proposals is forwarded to USFWS Ecological Services Office for their own internal review.
-Based on a common an objective and systematic review process each group independently generates a rank order list of proposals for funding consideration.
+Based on an objective and systematic review process each group independently generates a rank order list of proposals for funding consideration.

 - March: Staff from TPWD and USFWS meet to generate a short-list of proposals (typically <20% of those submitted).
 This list is then forwarded to USFWS Region 2 (Albuquerque, NM) for approval and budgeting.

 - July - August: Federal budget appropriation is finalized and submitted to USFWS Regions.
 TPWD receives from Region 2 (USFWS) an official award letter listing projects selected for funding.
 No information regarding which projects made it (or did not make it) to short-list will be divulged prior to the receipt of the above-referenced official award letter.

 - Upon receipt of award letter: TPWD notifies all applicants.
 State contracts are generated for awardees (=subgrantees).
 Please allow approximately 90 days from this notification until execution of state contract with subgrantee's agency or institution.